tanveerhaider/system-design/microservices/api-gateway/README.md

 A direct client-to-microservice communication architecture could be good enough for a small microservice-based application.
-However, when you build large and complex microservice-based applications (for example, when handling dozens of microservice types), and especially when the client apps are remote mobile apps or SPA web applications, that approach faces a few issues.
+However, when you build large and complex microservice-based applications (for example, when handling dozens of microservice types), and especially when the client apps are remote mobile apps or SPA web applications, that approach faces a few issues.</br>
 • Interacting with multiple microservices to build a single UI screen increases the number of round trips across the Internet.
-  This approach increases latency and complexity on the UI side.
+  This approach increases latency and complexity on the UI side.</br>
-•Implementing security and cross-cutting concerns like security and authorization on every microservice can require significant development effort
+•Implementing security and cross-cutting concerns like security and authorization on every microservice can require significant development effort.</br>
 • Protocols used on the server side (like AMQP or binary protocols) are not supported in client apps.
-Therefore, requests must be performed through protocols like HTTP/HTTPS and translated to the other protocols afterwards
+Therefore, requests must be performed through protocols like HTTP/HTTPS and translated to the other protocols afterwards.</br>

 **Introduction**: